• Skip to primary navigation

 • Sweeteners: Any healthy sweetener can be used instead of xylitol, but if you use a liquid sweetener you should omit the water, and you may need to use a different amount of sweetener if using a liquid, so read this post for tips on substituting sweeteners.
 If using pre-sweetened nut or seed butters like SunButter, reduce sweetener accordingly.
 If using stevia extract, try 4-5 scoops (see How to Use Stevia).

 • Note that some readers have found that these balls are too dry after following the directions.
 Even when I make my own nut butters and seed butters I have found that some batches are quite a bit more dry than others.
-If your balls turn out too dry, simply add some water or a non-dairy milk to the dough using just enough to make the dough stick together.
+If your balls turn out too dry, simply add a light oil like avocado oil to the dough using just enough to make the dough stick together.
+You could try adding a non-dairy milk or water too, but that might not work as well, depending on the drynes.

 Nut or Seed Butter Balls - sugar free, low carb, allergy friendly